Left It in the River: Production

+Reception

-Commercial performance
+Commercial

-"Left It in the River" peaked at No. 8 on the Billboard Hot Christian Songs, Christian Airplay, and Christian Adult Contemporary charts, as well as No. 3 on the Christian Digital Song Sales chart.
+"Left It in the River" peaked at No. 5 on the Billboard Hot Christian Songs, and led the Christian Airplay, Christian Adult Contemporary, and Christian Digital Song Sales charts.
+On the Christian Streaming Songs chart, the song reached No. 18, and on the overall Digital Song Sales chart, it reached No. 10.

 Before its initial entry onto digital sales and streaming charts, the song debuted on the Christian Airplay chart on August 9, 2025 at No. 29.
 The following week, with its entry into the Christian Digital Song Sales chart at No. 4 and a rise to No. 24 on the Christian Airplay chart, the song entered the Hot Christian Songs chart at No. 29.
-For the week following that, August 23, 2025, the song entered the Christian Adult Contemporary chart at No. 30.

-On October 4, 2025, the song jumped three positions to reach the top 10 position on the Hot Christian Songs.
-On October 18, the song reached No. 9 on the chart, as well as No. 3 on the Christian Digital Song Sales, countering its previous peak by one position.

-On November 15, 2025, the song rose three positions to hit No. 5 on the Hot Christian Songs chart.
+On November 15, 2025, the song rose to hit No. 5 on the Hot Christian Songs chart.
 Concurrently, that week the song led the Christian Digital Song Sales and reached No. 10 on the Digital Song Sales.
 It entered the Christian Streaming Songs at No. 20.